unifiedjs/unified-args/readme.md

 Configuration for the parser and compiler of the processor.
 Can be set from [configuration files][config-file].

-The given settings are JSON, with two exceptions:

-*   Surrounding braces must not be used: `"foo": 1, "bar": "baz"` is valid
+The given settings are [JSON5][], with one exceptions: surrounding braces must not be used: `"foo": 1, "bar": "baz"` is valid
-*   Keys do not need to be quoted: both `"foo": "bar"` and `foo: "bar"` are considered equal

-Top-level keys are camel-cased: `foo-bar: true` and `fooBar: true` are treated the same.

 *   **Default**: none
 *   **Alias**: `-s`